-As mortgage rates mostly grew this week in Houston, the Houston Business Journal reported that two rankings place the city in the top ten for frugal living and saving money.
+As mortgage rates decreased this week in Houston, the Houston Business Journal reported that the housing market is continuing to rise, especially in high-end home sales.

-The benchmark 30-year fixed-rate mortgage in Houston rose to 4.48 percent from 4.45 percent, according to the Bankrate.com national survey of large lenders.
-The mortgages in this week's survey had an average total of 0.82 discount and origination points.
-Nationally, the 30-year fixed-rate mortgage was 4.45 percent.
+The benchmark 30-year fixed-rate mortgage in Houston remained at 4.48 percent, according to the Bankrate.com national survey of large lenders.
+The mortgages in this week's survey had an average total of 0.74 discount and origination points.
+Nationally, the 30-year fixed-rate mortgage was 4.43 percent.

 Weekly mortgage survey